processing/OSACC-p5.js-Access-Report/1-p5.js-working-group/working-group.md

 OpenFramework documentation tab provides a thorough guide about code for various topics

-The group reviewed the   draft by Qianqian Ye to set “clear expectations for contributors/stewards/project leads working on issues and pull requests.”
+The group reviewed the [p5.js Issue / Pull Request Tracking Guideline](https://docs.google.com/document/d/1bJBysHudrtX8tgA7I5DQjWBgMuFR1KrzlGlOu3CC52M/edit) draft by Qianqian Ye to set “clear expectations for contributors/stewards/project leads working on issues and pull requests.”
 The document is open for community input and surveys about the timeline for issue filing.
 Other ideas that were brought up include developing a Youtube series on how to file issues and write unit tests, and building a template for website design changes.

 ---